AguaClara/Textbook/Filtration/EStaRS_Design.rst

 ===========================

-In the EStaRS filters, of all three sizes (1ft, 2ft, and 3ft), the sand layer thickness will be 20cm for each layer, except for filters designed to go with 1 L/s plants, then the depth will be 15cm.
+In the EStaRS filters, of all three sizes (1ft, 2ft, and 3ft), the sand layer thickness will be 20cm for each layer, except for filters designed to go with 1 L/s plants, then the depth will be 15cm [Explain why].
 In the OStaRS there are functions that define the sand layer depth, but the minimum distance, 20cm is applicable until trunk diameters are larger than 6 inches.
 Because for EStaRS this variable is unchanging the equations are not included, but it can be found in the OStaRS filter design file in the :ref:`sand layer thickness <heading_sand_layer_thickness>` section.
+[Explain why the OStaRS filters have an option for increasing the layer depth and why this isn't applicable for EStaRS.]

 So:

 .. math::

-  H_{FiSandLayer} = 20cm
+  H_{FiSandLayer} = 20cm [Above you state that it can also be 15 cm.]

 This is the center to center distance of the trunks.